D4M13N-D3V/meilisearch.NET/README.md

 - [ ] **Resource Monitoring**: Monitor the resources being used including storage by your MeiliSearch.
 - [ ] **Future Index Management**: Upcoming feature to automatically compress and decompress indexes for optimized local storage.
 - [ ] **Caching Mechanism**: Cache the comrpessed indexes so they are returned when you ask for a list of all indexs.
+- [ ] **Search Capabilities**: Cache the comrpessed indexes so they are returned when you ask for a list of all indexs.
+- [ ] **AI Search Capabilities**: Cache the comrpessed indexes so they are returned when you ask for a list of all indexs.

 ## Installation